- afrocats

 Through this first consultancy session, we were successfully able to identify three focused topics of research based on the women’s experiences of the biggest barriers they faced as they came to the UK and explore these in more detail in the coming sessions:

-We rely on donations and grant funding to deliver projects like this.
-If you'd like to support our work on an ongoing basis you can make a regular donation here.
+We rely on public donations and grant funding to deliver our projects - if you'd like to support our work on an ongoing basis you can make a regular donation here.